joosygoos/Go-Fish/README.md

 ### Skills Used in This Code

-This project is a fantastic showcase of fundamental and intermediate C programming skills.
-It demonstrates not just knowledge of the language's syntax, but also the ability to design a logical, stateful application.
+This project showcases fundamental and intermediate C programming skills and demonstrates the design of a logical, stateful application.

-Here’s a breakdown of the skills involved:
+Some skills I've used throughout this project are:

 #### 1. Core C Programming & Software Engineering

 * **Modularity and Code Organization:** The use of multiple header files (`deck.h`, `player.h`, `card.h`) shows a strong understanding of software engineering principles.
-It separates concerns, making the code easier to read, maintain, and debug than if it were all in one giant file.
+By following the desing principle, separation of concerns, the code is made easier to read, maintain, and debug than if it were all in one giant file.
 * **Header Guards (implied):** A production-ready version of these header files would use header guards (`#ifndef`, `#define`, `#endif`) to prevent multiple inclusion errors, which is a critical skill in C/C++.
 * **Function Decomposition:** The logic is broken down into small, single-purpose functions like `shuffle()`, `deal_player_cards()`, `check_add_book()`, and `game_over()`.
-This is a cornerstone of good programming.

 #### 2. Data Structures and Memory Management